dymmond/esmerald/docs/interceptors.md

 The same logic can algo be applied to [Include](./routing/routes.md#include) and [nested Include](./routing/routes.md#nested-routes).

-All of the levels describes here allow to pass `interceptors`.
+All of the levels described here allow to pass `interceptors`.

 ## Working in isolation